Photo Release, Model Release, Video Release - Office of College Advancement

 Each person who is recognizable in a photograph or other image used in any Ohlone College publication in any format (such as print or electronic, including the College website) must sign a Photograph Release Form which gives the College permission to use his or her image.
 A parent or guardian must sign for anyone under the age of 18 years.

 The original signed and dated Photography Release Forms used in marketing the College or any department of the College should be kept on file in College Advancement.
-Signed and dated forms for photos used on the website should also be filed with College Advancement, with a copy of the form provided to the Web Team.

 Photo release forms are usually not required of subjects in news photographs (including campus newspaper or television coverage) at public events, such as a basketball game, campus rally, etc. Media visits to the classroom are not considered public events, so release forms should be collected and students should be given the opportunity to opt out of the photo session.

 Generally speaking, what can be seen from public view on public land can be photographed without legal repercussions.
 Photographs taken in private places require consent.
 Photos taken where there is an expectation of privacy (such as in classrooms) require the person(s) in the photograph sign a Photograph Release Form.
 Public events, such as the Ohlone College Graduation Ceremony, do not require a Photograph Release Form.